Celtica Board Game

 See the Celtica game rules and instructions.

-Please keep in mind that the official Celtica rules and instructions could be different depending on the game version you have.
-The rules below are some of the exact directions that came in the original packaging and will teach you how to play Celtica.
-Download these original PDF game rules or print them for later use.
+Please keep in mind that the official Celtica PDF rules listed below could be different depending on the version you have.
+They should be an exact copy of what came in your original packaging.
+Download them to view now or print them for later use.

 Vegan house says: